Listen to the podcast

-If you are interpreting Adam’s situation through the lens of contentment, your understanding for why the Lord said it was not good for him to be alone will be different.
-The tendency is to look at Genesis 2:18 from your experience of loneliness and needs, which can tempt you to upload the text from a sin-centered, dirty window perspective.
-And you will look back at the text while mapping your experience over it.
+If you are interpreting Adam’s situation through the lens of contentment, your understanding of why the Lord said it was not good for him to be alone will be different.
+The tendency is to look at Genesis 2:18 from your experience of loneliness and needs, which can tempt you to upload the text with a sin-centered, dirty window perspective.
+You look back at the text while mapping your experience over it.

 There was no sin in Adam.
-The things he thought and felt were remarkably different from how you experience life.
+The things that Adam thought and felt were remarkably different from how you and I experience life.
 It had not occurred to Adam that there was a problem with not having a wife since there was no such thing created at that time.
-The cliche “you can’t know what you can’t know” has important application.
-It reminds me of a newly hatched duck that sees a dog before anything else.
-What does it do?
-It follows the dog.
-The dog becomes the parent of the duck.
-A duck does not know what you know, so it’s okay following the dog.
+The cliche “you can’t know what you can’t know” has an important application here.